zehfernandes/screeener/README.md

   }
 }
 ```
+2. Go to the folder `~/Library/Application Support/Screeener/templates`
+3. Add your mockup JSON file in the folder
-3. Add the mockup image to the folder `/mockups` and inform the file path in the JSON.
+4. Don't forget to paste the mockup image too, with the correct file path in JSON `path` node.
-4. Restart the app.
-Done! 😎
+5. Restart the app.
+And Done! 😎

 ## Contribute